 Diagnosis

-• Normal variations in tongue color (pigment)
+• Normal differences in tongue color.

-• Fungal or viral infections
+• Fungal or viral infections.

 Treatment